yegor256/datum/md/policy.md

 <a name="31" href="#31">§31</a>
 "QA Bonus."
 Job performer will get an extra 5 minutes if QA reports `good` quality.
-If the quality is `bad`, there will be no payment to the job performer.
+If the quality is `bad`, there will be no payment to the job performer at all.